ingresso-group/slate/source/includes/_intro.md

 When the customer clicks B5<br/>
 Then the booking flow should proceed as usual, because this event allows discontiguous seat selection.

-### (Required) Display special seat conditions to customer before purchase
-Some seats in venues may have restricted views of the stage, or other information associated with them.
-It's important that the customers are made aware of any special seat conditions that will apply before they purchase.

-**Representative Test:** User selects seats C5 and C6 for event 7AB<br/>
-When the seats are selected <br/>
-Then the application should show that these seats have restricted views, and show the seat text for C6 ("Haunted seat").

 ### Display special offers to customers
 If a special offer is available for an event, it may help attract your